<p>Staying Healthy</p>

 COVID Protocols at CCDC

 We appreciate your patience and partnership as we’ve worked together to face the challenges of COVID-19.
-No longer a pandemic, COVID is now a virus that will likely be with us for a long time.

 If you have any questions, please contact us or email us at nurse@calvarycdc.com.